UntitledModGame/UntitledModGame.github.io/blog/2023-10-28_parasitic_problems.md

 And as it turned out, question-buses have completely transformed the project.

 This was the same with the load-time entityType mutation API.
 (Ie. UMG's `@defineEntityType` callback; naming may be different.)
 With this, I wasn't actually looking to solve anything, I was just toying around with ideas.
-As soon as the API existed, the problems that it solved materialized into existance- from unseen-constraints, to a set of parasitic-problems.
+As soon as the API existed, the problems that it solved materialized into existance- from unseen-constraints, to a set of parasitic-problems that could be solved easily with this new setup.

 -----